 McCain mistakenly praises Obama during speech for Romney on January 5th 2012 in South Carolina.

 CHARLESTON, S.C. -- Mitt Romney visited Charleston, South Carolina along with Governor Nikki Haley and Senator John McCain on Thursday to continue his push for the Republican presidential nomination

 It's a long, hard road for the candidates and the people who endorse them, too.
 During his speech on behalf of Romney, McCain had some mistakenly nice things to say about president Barack Obama.

-John McCain Slips Up, Says 'Obama Will Turn This Country Around'
+From Huffingtonpost: John McCain Slips Up, Says 'Obama Will Turn This Country Around'